 Full-Network Adblocking with Dnsmasq

-The main things that pi-hole provides:
+The main things this pi-hole provides:

 - blocklisting of domain names